WaveHack/PinkieBot-Perl/README.rst

     Regex replace.
 See your friendly neighbourhood Perl Regular Expression manual for usage.
 Supported optional modifiers are 'g' and 'i'.

+RFC
+---
+Prints a summary of the RFC and links to a page with more information.

+**Commands**:

+*!rfc number*
+    Searches for a RFC with said number.

 Seen
 ----
 Reports when and where a person has been last seen by the bot.